pure-data/externals-howto/README.rst

 The remaining arguments ``arg1,...`` define the types of the list of atoms that follow the selector.
 A maximum of six type-checked arguments can be passed.
-If more than six arguments are to be passed, ``A_GIMME`` has to be used and a manual type-check has to be made.
+If more than six arguments are to be passed, ``A_GIMME`` has to be used and a manual type check has to be made.

 The list of arguments is terminated by “0”.